-Family Studies, M.A.
+Family and Child Studies, M.A.

-Degree Program: Family Studies
+Degree Program: Family and Child Studies

 Department: Individual, Family, and Community Education

-Program: Family Studies
+Program: Family and Child Studies

 - Family Life Education

-- Family Relations
+- Human Development and Family Relations